jillesvangurp/es-kotlin-client/README.md

 dao.get(id)

 // updates apply a lambda function to the original in the index
-// update also deals with version conflicts and retries a configurable number of times (default 10) with a sleep to reduce chance of more conflicts dao.update(id) { it.message="bye" }
+// update also deals with version conflicts and retries a configurable number of times (default 2) with a sleep to reduce chance of more conflicts dao.update(id, maxUpdateRetries=5) { it.message="bye" }
 dao.get(id)!!.message shouldBe "bye"
 ```